zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

         jdbc.default.jndi.name=jdbc/LiferayPool

-2. If you will use *Liferay Portal* to manage your mail session, you can configure the mail session once Liferay has started.
+2. If you will use *@product@* to manage your mail session, you can configure the mail session once it has started.
 That is, after starting your portal as described in the *Deploying Liferay* section, go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter the information required to configure your mail session.